paulrougieux/biotrade/paper/paper.md

 statistics and temporal and geographical aggregation of the data, ranking the countries with more production or trades of a specific products, among others.

-In the following sections we describe: 1) the structure of the database and package structure 2)
+In the following sections we describe: 1) the structure of the package and associated database 2) methods for calculations, aggregation and comparison of production and trade data.